Learning Partial Differential Equations in Reproducing Kernel Hilbert Spaces: Introduction

-The first results to propose surrogate models between function spaces which are independent of mesh discretization and do not rely on stringent modeling assumptions have recently appeared in~\citet{lu2019deeponet, bhattacharya2020model, nelsen2020random, li2020neural, li2020fourier, de2021convergence}.
-In particular, these works make no assumption on the PDE domain $D$ or the mesh on which these functions are discretized.
-Below we follow the same guiding principle to learn surrogate maps for a large class of linear systems by means of learning their Green's function.
+The first results to propose surrogate models between function spaces which are independent of mesh discretization and do not rely on stringent modeling assumptions have appeared in works on neural operators~\citep{lu2019deeponet, bhattacharya2020model, li2020neural, li2020fourier} and operator-valued kernels~\citep{nelsen2020random, bao2022operator} for estimating PDE solution maps.
+By making little to no assumptions on the domain geometry and mesh discretization of the data, these works produced efficient surrogate models which could be applied to general nonlinear PDEs.
+Below we follow the same guiding principle to learn surrogate maps for a large class of linear PDEs by means of learning their Green's function.
+Restricting ourselves to linear systems enables us to prove rates on the prediction error of our model as in~\citet{de2021convergence, boulle2021learning} and places us in a setting where the learned surrogate models become interpretable.

 A broad class of linear PDEs including the Poisson equation, wave equation, and heat equation are solved by an integral operator or \textit{fundamental solution} of the form